Veronica WernsmanLone Tree, Colorado

 MADELEINE PRICEFredericksburg, VA

 Currently, I am in the School of International Service majoring in International Relations.
 I chose AU because of the wonderful opportunities it offers to its students.
 The Mentorship Program intrigued me because it gave me the chance to expand my horizons, literally!
 During the program, my friends and I tried our best to learn about British history and culture.
 I’m now on campus at AU studying and involved in AU Players.

 I picked AU because I am interested in studying international relations and foreign policy.
 I was part of the Mentorship Program because I knew that studying in England my first semester would be a once in a lifetime opportunity.
 During the program, we took classes taught by AU faculty and Bath Spa University professors.
 In addition to the academic content, the MPUK semester included a wide variety of excursions and trips to various parts of the UK.
 Currently, I am continuing work towards a major in International Studies and a possible minor in Spanish.

-I chose the Mentorship Program in England because I really couldn't turn down studying abroad my first semester.
-I was really excited to experience a culture separate from my own.
-Now that I on campus, I plan on studying veterinary medicine and am currently majoring in biology.
-In my free time, I love hiking, music, ballet, jazz, and modern dance.
+I chose the Mentorship Program in England because I really couldn't turn down studying abroad my first semester, and I was really excited to experience a culture separate from my own.
+I've enjoyed coming back to AU and getting involved with dance and exploring another new city!
+I am interested in studying veterinary medicine and am currently majoring in biology.